 Although there is no cure for ankylosing spondylitis, exercise and physical therapy can help prevent joint stiffness and certain medications can relieve pain and inflammation.
 These include non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, naproxen, and indomethacin.
 Other treatments include disease-modifying antirheumatic drugs (DMARDs) such as methotrexate or sulfasalazine, and corticosteroids like prednisone.
-Newer drugs include adalimumab, etanercept and infliximab, which are tumor necrosis factor (TNF) blockers.
-All of these drugs, however, are associated with side-effects and the treatment options should be carefully reviewed with your doctor.
+Newer drugs include adalimumab, etanercept, infliximab, and golimumab, which are tumor necrosis factor (TNF) blockers.
+All of these drugs, however, are associated with side-effects and treatment options should be carefully reviewed with your health care provider.